nusdbsystem/ARM-Net/README.md

 ```

 ### Contact
-To ask questions or report issues, you can directly drop us an [email](mailto:shaofeng@comp.nus.edu.sg).
+To ask questions or report issues, you can drop us an [email](mailto:shaofeng@comp.nus.edu.sg).